 In order to give visible expression to the innovative character of the building, the Torre Europa has also been modernized on an aesthetic level.
 The key element here is the new entrance area that sedak has created in cooperation with Bellapart.
 For the façade and the L-shaped roof of the around 10m x 10m x 12m cube-shaped entrance sedak manufactured a total of 55 two to four-layer laminates.

-The glass panes that form the façade on two sides are 10 metres high, 3 metres wide and are supported by glass fins, which are connected to the façade panes using titanium fittings.
-The L-shaped roof of the glass cube is constructed from panes up to 12 metres long.
-For maximum transparency the roof is supported by extra-narrow glass beams, which with a length of up to 11.71 metres narrow to a width of only 0.15 metres, thereby achieving a spectacular width‑to‑length ratio of 1:84.
+The glass panes that form the façade on two sides are 10 meters high, 3 meters wide and are supported by glass fins, which are connected to the façade panes using titanium fittings.
+The L-shaped roof of the glass cube is constructed from panes up to 12 meters long.
+For maximum transparency the roof is supported by extra-narrow glass beams, which with a length of up to 11.71 meters narrow to a width of only 0.15 meters, thereby achieving a spectacular width‑to‑length ratio of 1:84.
 Eight insulation glass panes that are also part of the roof have stripes printed onto them digitally and are equipped with a heat and solar control coating.